 Math Coprocessors

-Until the arrival of the Intel 80486 microprocessor, PC CPUs only contained integer calculation instructions.
+Until the arrival of the Intel 80486 microprocessor in 1989, PC CPUs only contained integer calculation instructions.
 Floating-point calculations had to be done in software, which was much slower.

 To address this shortfall, Intel designed a separate math coprocessor, also commonly called a Floating Point Unit (FPU).
 Before very long, competing chip designers came out with their own versions of Intel's FPUs that were fully pin- and instruction-compatible.

 The design of Intel's CPUs meant that they did not come with floating-point instructions built-in, so with the arrival of FPUs, software had to detect an FPU and make use of the special additional instructions they provided.
-If the CPUs had been designed to offload floating-point math from 'Day 1' to a coprocessor if one was installed, they would have been much more useful.
+If the CPUs had been designed to offload floating-point math from 'day 1' to a coprocessor if one was installed, they would have been much more useful.
 For this reason, the real-world value of purchasing an FPU was actually rather limited.
-AutoCAD and other complex design and math tools made great use of the vastly superior performance an FPU could provide, but beyond that, very little PC software used them.
+AutoCAD and other complex design and math tools made great use of the vastly superior performance an FPU could provide, but beyond that, very little PC software used them (and only a handful of games).

 The table below shows the various math coprocessors that were available to DOS PC owners: